prof18/marcogomiero.com/content/posts/drafts/kmp-existing-project.md

 The script is the same as the previous one, with the exception that the target is changed from `Debug` to `Release`.

-And that’s it!
-Finally, it is possible to start using the KMP library on iOs as well.
+And, that’s it!
+Finally, it is possible to start using the KMP library on iOS as well.

 However, there is room for improvement and I wanted to minimize the effort of publishing.
 All the steps for publishing the framework in the CocoaPods repository can be automated with a Gradle task.

-The `publishDevFramework` task, will build the framework and automatically publish the changes in the develop branch of the CocoaPods repository.
+The `publishDevFramework` task will build the framework and automatically publish the changes in the develop branch of the CocoaPods repository.

 ```kotlin
 tasks {